-The practical (oral) examination for German: Second Language will be held during the period from Saturday, 12 October to Sunday, 20 October 2019 (weekends included) at metropolitan locations.
-Candidates must be available to complete their practical (oral) examination during this time.
+The practical (oral) examination for the Chinese: Second Language ATAR course will be held on Saturday, 12 October 2019 at metropolitan locations.
+Candidates must be available to complete their practical (oral) examination on this day.
 A Personalised practical examination timetable (Appendix 1) for each candidate will be made available from Thursday, 12 September 2019 for schools/providers to download via SIRS and for students to download via the School Curriculum and Standards Authority (the Authority) student portal.
 Country candidates are expected to take their practical (oral) examination via telephone or may choose to travel to the examination centre at their own cost.

-For German: Second Language, the ATAR course examination weightings are:
+For Chinese: Second Language, the ATAR course examination weightings are:

-• Written examination 70% • Practical (oral) examination 30%
+Written examination 70%Practical (oral) examination 30%